The Xometry app works best with JavaScript enabled!

 Worldwide Grades of Stainless Steel

-Here’s what you should know when it comes to the advantages and disadvantages of 316 stainless steel:
+Here’s what you should know when it comes to the advantages of 316 stainless steel:

 • Corrosion resistance: 316 stainless steel is a winner if you need a material with superior corrosion resistance, whether that’s working with chlorides and acids or building structures for marine environments.